Jambo (J) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Jambo Historical Price

-According to the latest data gathered on Jambo live price page, the current price of Jambo is 0.05141USD.
+According to the latest data gathered on Jambo live price page, the current price of Jambo is 0.046449USD.
 The circulating supply of Jambo(J) is

 In the past 24 hours, Jambo has shown a price movement of